Homemade Chocolate Apples are fun and yummy treat that can be enjoyed anytime of the year and the best part is, you can have fun decorating them.

 For handles, you can buy popsicle sticks or lollipop sticks.
 But I was recently on a trip to the Arizona desert and thought I would collect sticks to give the apples the ‘fresh picked from the tree’ look.
 How cool would that be if they came off the tree covered in chocolate?
 I digress.

 If you do use sticks from the garden, cut the end to a point this way they will go into the apple easier and of course, wash them first.
-If you like the look of using sticks you can buy from through our blog shop (link).

 Homemade chocolate apples are a fun way to serve dessert when entertaining.
 Make a platter of different ones and let everyone choose their own or even let them decorate their own.
 Let them earn their dessert. 😆